This page sets out our approach to promoting equality and diversity within our borough and provides some key documents which support our work.

-We are seeking to ensure that the composition of our workforce reflects our diverse local community and to offer equality of opportunity in employment.
-To comply with the requirements of the Public Sector Equality Duty we publish equality information for our workforce.
+We want to ensure the composition of our workforce reflects our diverse local community and we want to offer equal opportunities for employment.
+Following the requirements of the Public Sector Equality Duty, we publish equality information for our workforce.
 The following reports illustrate our progress and show how our workforce diversity has changed.
 All data reported is based on figures excluding schools.

 We have started to incorporate an assessment of how we comply with the equality and diversity duty into our business planning process.
 We have used the Local Government Association Equality Framework for Local Government (EFLG) to develop a self-assessment approach linked into the formulation and adoption of our Corporate Plan and our associated Directorate and Service Plans.
 We will publish our self assessment template here in due course.

 You might want to take a look at the Diversity Calendar if you're planning any meetings or events.
 It lists the dates of major religious days and festivals and health-related awareness-raising days as well as local events.